 Scenes from the new season were already featured in a trailer the BBC released on New Year’s Day, also suggesting that the new episodes will be released rather sooner than later.

 The TV show is based on a series of books by novelist Winston Graham and has so far covered books 1 – 7.
-Season 5, however, will not follow this pattern and cover the eighth novel, which is set 10 years after the events of book 7 The Angry Tide.
+Season 5, however, will not follow this pattern and will not cover the eighth novel.
+Instead the 10-year gap after the events of book 7 The Angry Tide will be covered by screenwriter and show creator Debbie Horsfield.

 “In (the eighth book) The Stranger from the Sea, Winston Graham made many references to developments that happened in the ‘gap’ years.
 Much can also be inferred.
 There are, of course, also historical events and people of the time, both in Cornwall and in London.
 Series 5 will draw on all of these to follow the lives of the Poldarks, George Warleggan, the Enyses, and the Carnes in this intervening period.”